Usmansharafa/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script prints the type of the file named 'iamafile' in '/tmp' directory
 ## 13-symbolic link
 This script creates a symbolic link to '/bin/ls' named '__ls__'
+## 14-copy_html
+This script copies all the HTML files in the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.